 If you have a smart meter and your bills say they’re estimated

-You’ll need to read your meter and send your supplier the meter readings.
+If your meter isn’t working in smart mode you’ll need to read your meter and send your supplier the meter readings.
 Check how to:

 If you got an accurate bill after getting estimated bills